Which Platform Do I Invest In And When?

 OK, so the million dollar question: When do we use which platform?

-Which platform when?
+Which digital platform when?

 In the awareness stage, potential clients don’t know anything about your business.
 Potential clients in this stage recognise they have a problem and need a solution.
 If you have a well-targeted awareness campaign, the right client will be shown your business and find the solution they need.